-The story of IcebergIQ begins with the story of Eigenworks, a market research firm providing win/loss buyer intelligence for over 10 years to B2B companies, and its founder Alan Armstrong.
+The story of IcebergIQ begins with the story of Eigenworks, a research firm providing win/loss intelligence to B2B tech companies for over 10 years, and its founder Alan Armstrong.

-Alan was dedicated to the idea that when you listen to your buyers and their stories, you can understand buyer decisions so much better than relying on subjective data in your CRM.
+Alan was dedicated to the idea that listening to your buyers and their stories is more powerful than relying on your subjective perspective or data in your CRM.

-A win/loss pioneer with 20+ years of experience in B2B Product Management, Sales, and Marketing, Alan launched Eigenworks in 2008, and continued to refine the interview and analysis methodology over the years.
-When Alan passed away in the summer of 2019, his loss was deeply felt by the Eigenworks team and by his many friends and associates in the B2B tech world.
+A win/loss pioneer, Alan launched Eigenworks in 2008 and continued refining its interview and analysis methodology until he passed away in August 2019.
+His loss was deeply felt by the Eigenworks team and by his many friends and associates in the B2B tech world.

-IcebergIQ was born out of the foundational expertise and experience of Eigenworks and the need to continue providing buyer intelligence to Product, Product Marketing, Sales, Customer Success leaders, and CEOs at technology companies.
-Shortly after Alan’s passing, a number of former Eigenworks team members including Julie Payne, Kristine Culp, Samantha Davis and others, formed IcebergIQ along with a new CEO, Natasha Narayan, to continue the mission of capturing deep buyer insights on behalf of clients.
+IcebergIQ was born out of the foundational expertise and experience of Eigenworks.
+Former Eigenworks team members Julie Payne and Kristine Culp and others, along with CEO Natasha Narayan, launched IcebergIQ to continue the mission of capturing deep buyer insights on behalf of clients.

 “I feel honored that we can continue Alan’s legacy with such a resilient team.
-We’re excited about the enormous potential of the Buyer Intelligence category,” she says.
+We’re excited about the enormous potential of the buyer intelligence category."

-IcebergIQ is grateful for the support of Alan’s family, friends, associates, our clients, and the industry at large as we forge ahead.
-As our name suggests, we want to get below the surface to capture deep insights that are often hidden from view.
-In doing this for our clients, we take to heart Alan’s parting words in this article published by Pragmatic Institute, where he summed it all up: “Talk to your buyers.
+IcebergIQ is grateful for the support of Alan’s family, friends, associates, our clients, and the industry at large.
+We take to heart Alan’s words in an article published by Pragmatic Institute: “Talk to your buyers.
 They have so much to tell you.”